john-itcsolutions/cheirrs/README.md

 ## A Second Model on a second controller:

-(The database schema for ITCSA's project are private and available only under certain conditions.)
+(The database schemata for ITCSA's project are private and available only under certain conditions.)

-   {  If you have implemented a kubeflow installation (above) on the Host (on a microk8s cloud/controller),
+   {  If you have implemented a kubeflow installation (above) on one partition of the Host (on a microk8s cloud/controller),
-     you will need to obtain multipass to allow creation of an Ubuntu virtual machine:
+     you will need to obtain multipass to allow creation of two Ubuntu virtual machines, on this second partition (ie dual-boot Ubuntu/Ubuntu).
+Repeat all the following relevant instructions for a second ubuntu vm (run only one vm at a time):

 `sudo snap install multipass`

-     then (if you have a spare 32GB RAM)
+     then (if you have a spare 16GB RAM and 4 spare cores)

-`multipass launch -n <machine-name> -c 2 -m 32GB -d 250GB`
+`multipass launch -n <machine-name> -c 4 -m 16GB -d 250GB`

-     and if you don't;
+     and if you don't, you could try (as a minimum standard);

 `multipass launch -n <machine-name> -c 2 -m 6GB -d 100GB`